SYNHAK/spiff/docs/index.rst

 -  An implementation of the SpaceAPI
 -  Accept member dues through Stripe
 -  Use of Django's builtin admin interface to provide low-level database editing.
+-  Keep track of who is certified to use equipment
+-  Merit based equipment skill level ranking system

 Contents: